What you’ll find in this guide:

 Follow the instructions listed below to fix these problems.

-Timeout Detection and Recovery is a Windows feature which detects if video adapter hardware or a driver software on your PC needs more time to complete the operation than it should to.
+Timeout Detection and Recovery is a Windows feature that detects if video adapter hardware or driver software on your PC needs more time to complete the operation than it should.
 When it happens, Windows tries to recover and reset the graphics card in order to solve the problem.